Defining Your Style at 50+ was written by Paisley Hansen

 Defining Your Style at 50+

 Women over 50 have seen decades of fashion trends come and go—and sometimes come around once more.
-They’ve also had time to figure out what kind of clothing they like, and what they’d never put on again.
+They’ve also had time to figure out what kind of clothing they like, and what they’d never put on again, as their lives and circumstances have changed over the years.
 The middle years are a new beginning for women as their bodies and lifestyles evolve.
+At this point in life, many women find themselves reevaluating their style and personal identity to better reflect who they are now.
 No doubt your tastes have changed since you were younger, but has your wardrobe kept up?
 Maybe you’ve spent years focusing on your career, or put time and effort into your family’s clothing as children grew.
 Now is a great time to define or even redefine your look.
-Putting some effort into your wardrobe will increase your confidence and make it easy to put together outfits you love.
+Putting some effort into your wardrobe will increase your confidence and make it easy to put together outfits you love, no matter your age.

 Choose Quality